Gauntlet173/sCASPAT/README.md

 ?- -flies(tweety). % returns true.
 ```

-The two advantages that using argumentation theory adds to this capability are the ability to
+Argumentation theory is another way to achieve defeasibility that gets you two advantages: the ability to
-choose an argumentation theory in a modular way, and the ability to specify exceptions at
+choose an argumentation theory for your ruleset in a modular way, and the ability to specify exceptions at
-whatever location in your code you might like.
+whatever location in your code you prefer, instead of being forced to place them in the conditions of the defeated rule.

+## Usage

 The interface to the argumentation theory is three predicates: